ayads/DT050A-Laboration-2/README.md

 The main goal of this laboration is to implement causal ordring in the chat system.

 ## General tasks of laboration-2
-- [ ] Implement causal ordering using vector clocks.
+- [X] Implement causal ordering using vector clocks.
-- [ ] Never display a message on the screen that is ahead of or out of order.
+- [X] Never display a message on the screen that is ahead of or out of order.

-## Credit
-- Ayad Shaif (aysh1500)
-- Patrik Högblom(pahg1600)

 ## Definitions